malike/distributed-tracing/opencensus/README.md

  ..and trace

-#### Discovering trace on kibana
+##### Discovering trace on kibana

-To visualize test trace data in Elasticsearch with Kibana, I've created a sample dashboard as well as a screenshot to see all trace event from Kibana dsicovery page.
+To visualize test trace data in Elasticsearch with Kibana, I've created a sample dashboard as well as a screenshot to see all trace event from Kibana discovery page.

 ![Trace Opencensus to ELK](distributed_tracing_elk_discover.png "distributed-trace-elk")